jorgevillalta53/PeerAssessment_GetCleaningData/README.md

 when the work finish it give you a message telling you :  "Process finish, file creates on /UCI HAR Dataset/ " It create a file summ_X.txt with the summarize information

+For understanding how the script works you can read

+- THE CODE BOOK

+Here in the repo

 Enjoy it!

 Thanks for all